 Fares and tickets

-If you’re travelling with Irish Rail (ROI) and have your journey planned in advance it’s definitely a good idea to book tickets online as this can cut the price of rail tickets by half.
-NI Railways tickets cannot be booked online and must be bought at the station.
+If you’re travelling with Irish Rail (ROI) and have your journey planned in advance it’s definitely a good idea to book tickets online as you can make some great savings.
+Translink (NI) tickets cannot be booked online and must be bought at the station or on the train.